HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   homozygous
     :   an individual in which both alleles at a given locus are **identical** ([MESH](http://www.ncbi.nlm.nih.gov/mesh?term=homozygous){:target="\_blank"}).

+*   hypermorphic variant
+    :   a variant causing the gene product to possess an increased level of activity, or in which the normal (wild-type) gene product is expressed at an increased level

+*   hypomorphic variant
+    :   a variant causing the gene product to possess a reduced level of activity, or in which the normal (wild-type) gene product is expressed at a reduced level

 *   indel
     :   **HGVS**: confusing term, not used